hudaQeshta/Url-Shortener-Service/README.md

 5. Create a `.env` file in the root and fill in the ```PORT, MONGO_URI, BASE_URL, JWT_SECRET```
 6. Run `npm run server`

-**The server will run on http://localhost:5000/ if the port isn't specified**
+**The server will run on http://localhost:5000/ if the port isn't specified in .env file**

 7. Open a new terminal, and cd `client`
 8. Run `npm install`